Bootj05/Solder-goggles/README.md

 `python3` and `pip` must be installed before running `setup.sh` or `install.sh`.
 These scripts will install PlatformIO automatically.
 You can use a Python virtual environment if preferred.
+If any command fails the scripts report the line number and offending command so problems are easy to track down.

 ## Firmware